-Winter is a powerful time - a time to conserve our energy and resources.
+Winter is a powerful time, a time to conserve our energy and resources.
 Special care needs to be taken in the form of nutrition, warmth and rest.
 Winter is a more inward and sensitive time.
 The climates of cold and wet (rain, snow, fog) chill us and require us to seek extra warmth and home time.
 It is even a time when some of us feel sad (heard of the blues?) which can be connected to loss of loved ones around Christmas time, less healthy food, or less sunshine.
-It can definitely be a hard season and I know I struggle with it, being an Osoyoos native (Canada's pocket desert, yes it exists) my heart pounds for the heat-drenched sand of July, the warm waters of August, a cold beer by the pool-side...... well, now, where were we?
+It can definitely be a hard season, I struggle with it being an Osoyoos native (Canada's pocket desert, yes it exists) my heart pounds for the heat-drenched sand of July, the warm waters of August, a cold beer by the pool-side...... well, now, where were we?

 In Holistic Nutrition, we tend to rely on traditional wisdom over newfangled technology for cold or flu prevention.

-One way we can keep clean and healthy each winter is to make sure we are eating nourishing foods and drinking enough water, in the form of clean drinking water, hot teas or soups.
+One way we can keep healthy each winter is to make sure we are eating nourishing foods and drinking enough water, in the form of clean filtered drinking water, hot teas or soups.

 Traditional Chinese Medicine suggestions for keeping balance during the winter time: